 Currently available benefits of the account include:

-1. High-interest rate: This account offers one of the best savings rates in Canada at 2.40% (non-promotional).
-This rate beats the best rates offered by the big banks by more than 100 basis points (1%) or more.
+1. High-interest rate: This account offers one of the best savings rates in Canada at 1.40% (non-promotional).
+This rate beats some of the best rates offered by the big banks by 100 basis points (1%) or more.